 Water for the Growth of Pecan Fruit

 There are two main phases in the development of the nut fruit, which requires abundant water.
 The early-stage (around the end of July) is when the nuts grow to their full size.
 Good moisture at this phase will result in larger fruit size.
 Pecan kernels develop in the late summer and early fall.
-Watering is necessary to ensure that the kernels are well filled.
+Watering pecan trees is necessary to ensure that the kernels are well filled.
 Water is needed in large amounts until the shuck opens and splits.

 What is the Proper Way to Water Pecan Trees?

+Are you curious about how to water pecan trees?
 When you are watering your pecan tree, make sure to apply the water at the tip of the pecan tree, avoiding the trunk.
 Watering should be slow as it is best for the pecan tree to soak water.
 Gradually soaking water is necessary since most of the feeder roots are present in the top 12-24 inches of the soil.
 Try wetting at least as much of the soil as covered by the shadow of the canopy at high-noon.

 Final Word